Bhangra (music): United Kingdom

+Into the noughties, the fusing of genres has continued with Panjabi MC and H Dhami.

 By the end of the 1990s, bhangra music had largely declined and been replaced with Punjabi folk singers.
 The same folk singers which bhangra bands had replaced a decade earlier were being utilized by DJs to make relatively inexpensive live music on laptops.
 This "folkhop" genre was short lived as records could not be officially released due to nonclearance copyrights on samples used to create the "beat".
 This continued until the end of the century.
 Folk-hop record labels such as Hi-Tech were investigated by BPI (British Phonographic Industry) for copyright infringement by way of uncleared samples on releases by folk DJs such as DJ Sanj.

-Toward the end of the decade, bhangra continued to decline, with folk-hop artists such as Bally Sagoo and Apache Indian signing with international recording labels Sony and Island.
-Moreover, Multitone Records, one of the major recording labels associated with bhangra in Britain in the 1980s and 1990s, was bought by BMG.
-A recent Pepsi commercial launched in Britain featured South Asian actors and Punjabi folk music.

-2000s remixes

-Punjabi folk remixed with hip-hop, known as folkhop, is most often produced when folk vocals are purchased online to be remixed in a studio.
-Folk vocals are usually sung to traditional melodies, that are often repeated with new lyrics.

-Some South Asian DJs, especially in America, have mixed Punjabi folk music with house, reggae, and hip-hop to add a different flavor to Punjabi folk.
-These remixes continued to gain popularity as the 1990s came to an end.